Lisx5JP/aloe-records/content/blog/leo-okagawa-interview-five-questions-and-postscript.md

 date: 2024-02-02T07:49:23.106Z
 description: However, I don’t like to take the same way twice or more, so I’ve never done it again after then.
-Now that CD is somewhere in my room, but I don’t know where it i
+Now that CD is somewhere in my room, but I don’t know where it is
 ---
 `Date: October 2023`